 Here’s a lesson from Economics 101: a monopoly has the power to set the price on a commodity.
 Although there is more than one oil company (Shell, Exxon, BP, etc.), the only fuel they sell to consumers is gasoline.
 The lack of fuel competition allows “big oil” to set the price.
 The wide-scale adoption of abundant, domestic fuel supplies (natural gas, methanol, ethanol and electricity) will boost competition and innovation (which we so desperately need), resulting in a wider fuel selection for consumers and lower prices at the pump.
 This is not to mention protection against resource and price volatility and improved air quality.
 A transition of this magnitude does not happen on its own.
 Businesses must invest in innovative ideas; policies must evolve to accommodate a changing world; and organizations must unite to educate, inform and involve the public.

-Clearly, API is threatened by the “competition” and has good reason to be!
-The competition – natural gas, methanol and, in this case, ethanol, or any combination of alternative fuels, could cause the oil industry to lose profits, market shares and eventually, their dominant control over the fuel/energy market.
+The competition – natural gas, methanol and, in this case, ethanol, or any combination of alternative fuels, could cause would bolster the U.S. economy, millions of jobs and improve air quality.

 The breakup of AT&T brought forth a new era of technology – multi-functioning phones and affordable long-distance phone calls.
 Breaking the oil monopoly would give us far more than that – relief at the pump and a thriving future for years to come.+